glasgowm148/ergonaut-handbook/Guides/Mining/Voting.md

 title: Governance & Miner Voting
 description: Many parameters can be changed on-the-fly via miners voting
 published: true
-date: 2022-09-15T07:53:13.860Z
+date: 2022-09-16T07:20:15.026Z
 tags: mining, vote, governance, mining vote
 editor: markdown
 dateCreated: 2022-09-10T05:40:16.859Z
 ---

 # Governance
 Ergo Miners have the ability to adjust the block size which increases the amount of transactions per block.
 This increases potential rewards but also adds additional storage requirements.
-Maximum block size is just one of the 8 "everyday" changes possible on Ergo, as described below.
+Maximum block size is just one of the 8 "everyday" changes possible on Ergo, as described in table below.

+The following table describes vote identifiers, default values (during launch), possible steps, and minimum and maximum values.
+If the step is not defined in the table, its value is defined as $\max(\lfloor current\_value / 100 \rfloor, 1)$.
+If the minimum value for a parameter is not defined, it equals zero.
+If the maximum value is not defined, it equals `1,073,741,823`.

+A miner includes a parameter identifier ($id$) into the block header to propose or vote for increasing a parameter.
+If the miner supports decreasing the parameter, he includes ($-id$) into the block header.

 **Everday Changes `Id 1-8` require simple majority of votes to pass**: